toleman84/evaluation_starting_files/README.md

-# Based on this files, complete the exercises
+# Based on these files, complete the exercises.